Jessicavazm/JessicaVaz_T3A1/README.md

 ### Statements
 - Return statement: It is used within a function, when the return statement happens, the functions stops and sends the value back to the function's caller.
 If return is not specified, JavaScript implicitly returns undefined.
 - Break statement: It's used to completely exit the current loop or switch interaction.
 - Continue statement: It is used to stop the current iteration, and skip to the next iteration if the condition still true.
-Commonly used in JavaScript loops to skip current value instead of exiting the loop completely.
+Continue statement is commonly used in JavaScript loops to skip current value instead of exiting the loop completely.

 Example: